 SELECTING THE DATABASE AND TABLE TO USE

 1. To be able to start editing your database, we first need to access it.
-To do this, first select the MySQL Database Manage from the Developers Tools:
+To do this, first select the MySQL Database Manage from the Developer Hub:

 2. Click on MySQL Database:

-3. After selecting your database correctly, you should see a long list of tables in the left sidebar, select the users_data table from the list:
+4. After selecting the database correctly, there should be a long list of tables in the left sidebar, select the users_data table from the list:

-6. In this box we will do all of our tests and we will write all of our queries as we learn.
+7. In this box we will do all of our tests

 Since we are now using the users_data table from your database, If you wish to see all of your members, we can use the SELECT MySQL statement and then execute the query we type and pressing CTRL + ENTER: